AashishKapadia/Genz-Social-Media-Analysis-/README.md

 India leads every metric — users (3,50,321), night usage (3,50,000), and all addiction tiers.
 With growing internet penetration and a massive Gen Z population, India will shape global social media trends for the coming decade.

 ### 2. 📸 Instagram Dominates — But YouTube Rules India
 Globally, Instagram leads in users, session time (7L+ mins), and mental health scores (2.15M).
-However, YouTube India is the single largest country-platform bubble in the entire dataset — video content has overtaken image-social for Indian Gen Z.
+However, YouTube India is the single largest country-platform bubble in the dataset — video content has overtaken image-social for Indian Gen Z.

 ### 3. 🎮 Entertainment Dominates, But Education Is Surprisingly Strong
 Entertainment commands 14 lakh daily hours — 1.6× more than Socializing.
 Yet Education at 7 lakh daily hours nearly matches Socializing (8.8L), showing Gen Z also uses social media as a genuine learning tool.